cobalt-free driers for sustainable wood

 Cobalt-Free High-Performance Catalysts (HPCs)

-Borchi® OXY-Coat 1310 and Borchi Dragon high-performance catalyst curing additives serve as effective cobalt drier alternatives for wood coatings, particularly when used with linseed oil-based alkyd resins.
-These HPCs are patented organometallic ligand technologies that are free of carcinogenic, mutagenic, or reprotoxic materials.
-They are also alkylphenol ethoxylate (APEO)-free, REACH compliant, and globally registered.
+Borchi® OXY-Coat 1310 high-performance catalyst curing additive serves as an effective cobalt drier alternative for wood coatings, particularly when used with linseed oil-based alkyd resins.
+This HPC is a patented organometallic ligand technology that is free of carcinogenic, mutagenic, or reprotoxic materials.
+It is also alkylphenol ethoxylate (APEO)-free, REACH compliant, and globally registered.
 By utilizing HPCs, formulators can achieve excellent performance, countering the challenges associated with raw linseed oil.

 Manganese Driers